anna-ycx/pacman_extension/README.md

 # pacman_extension
-The game Pac-Man, recreated for the first year computing C group project extension at Imperial College London.
+Pac-Man recreated for the first year computing C group project extension at Imperial College London.
 Depends on the raylib graphics library.